How to duplicate an application#

 to prepare the launch of site-wide development or content changes, without disturbing the original

-to punch out a completely new project, based on an original
+to punch out a completely new application, based on an original

-to provide team members or clients with an exact copy of a project for training purposes
+to provide team members or clients with an exact copy of an application for training purposes

-To duplicate a project, select Duplicate from the project’s options menu, in the organisation view:
+To duplicate an application, select Duplicate from the application’s options menu, in the organisation view:

-You need to give the duplicate a name, and decide whether to duplicate the project to the same organisation or a different organisation.
+You need to give the duplicate a name, and decide whether to duplicate the application to the same organisation or a different organisation.

 Select the appropriate duplication action: Fork or Mirror.